Qitmeer/qng/cmd/qx/README.md

     wif-to-public         derive the EC public key from a WIF private key.

 addr & tx & sign
-    ec-to-addr            convert an EC public key to a paymant address. default is qitmeer address tx-encode             encode a unsigned transaction.
+    ec-to-addr            convert an EC public key to a payment address. default is qitmeer address tx-encode             encode a unsigned transaction.
     tx-decode             decode a transaction in base16 to json format. tx-sign               sign a transactions using a private key.